zipfworks/sprongo/README.md

 Sprongo provides [ReactiveMongo](http://reactivemongo.org/) integration with [Spray](http://spray.io/) which makes building a REST API easier.

+##You are currently on an EXPERIMENTAL branch
+**!!!Beware!!!** The contents of this branch is purely experimental and may or may not see the light of day.

+**Purpose:** Current Sprong makes (by default) 10 connections to a mongo instance for EVERY database you define.
+This is kind inefficient since you'll almost never need that many connections to a mongo instance.
+This branch tries to unify all the databases connections into one SprongConnector.
+SprongoDatabase will be the new database instance and SprongoCollection will live inside the Database.

+**TODOs:**
+- prepend all the updateOps with a '$' so it looks more like mongo's commands
+- create a read-only SprongoCollection
+- completely refactor the read queries because that is just ridiculous...

 ## Building the Library ##

 To use Sprongo, you'll need to build the project and publish it locally